deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 ## Conclusion

 Our investigation into the effects of various activation functions reveals that significant changes occur in model behavior depending on the chosen function.
 This finding underscores the ability to modulate the degree of superposition through the selection of activation functions, highlighting yet unexplored degrees of freedom in model design.
 This line of inquiry goes seamlessly with considerations of how neural networks are initialized and trained, suggesting these as promising future research directions.

+Our work is limited by the breadth of activation functions that we tested, though.
+Further iterations on each of the activation functions (e.g., tweaking the Sigmoid function to map to the range $(-\epsilon, 1+\epsilon)$) could prove fruitful in getting better performance from the models.
+Despite this, we have learned valuable insights about the effects that our set of activation functions can have on superposition.

 Pursuing enhanced interpretability, however, does not come without its challenges.
 Specifically, striving for transparency and understand-ability in neural network models raises concerns about the potential for deception.
 Despite these challenges, our research moves us closer to achieving neural network models that are not only more interpretable but also more transparent and secure, marking significant progress in the field of AI safety and reliability.